mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 16, 2021

 **Today's HTML Progress**: Learning more about accessibility is a valuable way to improve code quality.
-Today, I took the time to expand my knowledge on creating an accessible form, and I built the example below as a result.
+Today, I expanded my knowledge on creating an accessible form, and I built the example below.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-051)
 &nbsp;